Ngā mihi to our sponsors

 The future of the city is shaped by its ability to support a successful core.
 What does the future hold for our city centres?
 Urban strategist Ben van Bruggen explores the evolving role of the city and city centre in a post-pandemic world, asking the big question: How do we make our cities thrive again?
 Drawing on international experience, Ben will unpack what’s working, what’s not, and what we can learn.
 From the evolution of work to changing retail behaviours and residential growth, this session dives into the shifting dynamics shaping our urban cores and how urban rooms are leading the agenda for change.
 With his deep expertise in urban design and planning, Ben will offer insight into how we can reimagine the city centre as more than just a place to shop — transforming it into a place like no other.

-In this quickfire 10-minute session, Katherine will provide members with a snapshot of Property Council’s current workstreams, what’s on the horizon and how you can get involved to help champion the property industry.
+In this quickfire 10-minute session, Denise will provide members with a snapshot of Property Council’s current workstreams, what’s on the horizon and how you can get involved to help champion the property industry.

 Chair, Property Council Retail Committee